Alioki/Composition_Of_Equilibrium_Gas_Oil/README.md

 ## Results

 In conclusion, the K-factors obtained from our study are as follows: for methane, the K-factor is 3.9916; for normal butane (n-C₄), it is 0.2359; and for normal decane (n-C₁₀), it is 0.0031.
 These values are remarkably close to those found in the literature, validating the reliability of our approach.
 It is important to note that the data used, including critical temperature and pressure, acentric factor, and vapor pressure, are up-to-date and essential for accurate modeling of phase behavior in reservoirs.
 This accuracy is critical for optimizing production processes, enabling engineers to make informed decisions regarding the management and extraction of hydrocarbons.
+Additionally, a code has been developed that allows for the calculation of K-factors for mixtures with a larger number of components, facilitating more complex analyses in hydrocarbon reservoir studies.

 ## Refrences
 * How to run the program